blakesmods/web/apps/web/content/docs/mysticalcustomization/adding-crops.md

 ::u-badge{label="5.0.1+" color="green"}
 ::

-You can disable the +10% additional secondary seed drop chance.
+You can disable the +10% additional secondary seed drop chance applied when planted on the `farmland` block set in the Crop Tier.
 ```json
 {
   "respectsEffectiveFarmland": false